PoseGraphNet++: Enriching 3D Human Pose with Orientation Estimation: Results

-\textbf{Position Evaluation: } We evaluate the predicted positions using the MPJPE metric on Human3.6M test set.
-The P1 and P2 MPJPE scores for the 15 actions in Human3.6M dataset are reported in Tab.~\ref{tab:mpjpe} along with the scores of the SoA methods.
-We do not consider image- and video-based 3D pose methods here, since they have the advantage of additional image or temporal features.
-PoseGraphNet++ achieves a mean MPJPE of $51.7$ mm in P1 and $40.2$ mm in P2.
-As can be seen in Tab.~\ref{tab:mpjpe}, the performance of our model is close to the SoA performance of $50.6$ mm \cite{Cai2019}.
-On 9 out of 15 actions our model's performance is one of the top 3 performances. \SB{PoseGraphNet++ has 4.6M model parameters, and achieves an inference time of 5.37ms using Nvidia Tesla T4 GPU, in contrast to 13.1 ms by its closest competitor GraFormer~\cite{zhao_graformer_2021} with 0.65M parameters}.
+We evaluate the predicted positions using the MPJPE (Protocol 1) metric on H36M test set. \tabref{tab:mpjpe} reports our scores for the 15 actions in H36M along with that of the SoA single-frame 2D-to-3D lifting methods.
+PGN++ achieves a mean MPJPE of $51.7$ mm, which is the second-best score overall.
+In inference time, PGN++ outperforms its closest competitors by clocking an average of 3.29 ms for 1000 iterations on an Nvidia RTX 2060 GPU in contrast to 3.36 ms by~\cite{Cai2019} and 6.34 ms by~\cite{zhao_graformer_2021}.